Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/Build_ConveyorAttachmentSplitter_C.md

 Superclasses: <a href="FGBuildableAttachmentSplitter.md">FGBuildableAttachmentSplitter</a> < <a href="FGBuildableConveyorAttachment.md">FGBuildableConveyorAttachment</a> < <a href="FGBuildable.md">FGBuildable</a> < <a href="Actor.md">Actor</a> < <a href="Object.md">Object</a>

 Splits conveyor belts in three.
-Useful to move parts and resources from over-saturated conveyor belts.
+Useful to move parts and resources from oversaturated conveyor belts.
 ## Instance Members
 <b>Inherited Members:</b>
 - Actor: <a href="Actor.md#user-content-get-factory-connectors">getFactoryConnectors()</a>, <a href="Actor.md#user-content-get-inventories">getInventories()</a>, <a href="Actor.md#user-content-get-network-connectors">getNetworkConnectors()</a>, <a href="Actor.md#user-content-get-pipe-connectors">getPipeConnectors()</a>, <a href="Actor.md#user-content-get-power-connectors">getPowerConnectors()</a>, <a href="Actor.md#user-content-location">location</a>, <a href="Actor.md#user-content-rotation">rotation</a>, <a href="Actor.md#user-content-scale">scale</a>